July 26, 2024

 1. Last 30 days Sales Summary

 This report gives a complete view of sales performance over the past 30 days by tracking total revenue, order count, and average order value.
-It also tells product-specific sales trends and pricing insights so that you can focus on marketing for top-performing products to improve inventory planning.
+It also tells product-specific sales trends and pricing insights so that you can focus on marketing for top-performing products to improve product stock planning.

 1. Order Report